leanperia/AllAboutLeanChatbot/README.md

 pip install -r requirements.txt
 ```

 Also, make sure you have the variables below in a .env file in the root directory.
-As such, you should also have access huggingface, tavily and anthropic APIs.
+As such, you should also have access to huggingface, tavily and anthropic APIs.
 The first two are within free use limits, but anthropic API usage will require credits.
 ```
 HUGGINGFACEHUB_API_TOKEN
 TAVILY_API_KEY